 (1) Foreign currencies originating from abroad (foreign-source) can be deposited into foreign currency accounts without limit.

 (2) Foreign currencies purchased or borrowed from authorized banks (domestic-source) can be deposited into 2 types of foreign currency accounts:

 (i) Foreign currency accounts with future obligations: deposits can be made in an amount not exceeding future obligations to pay in foreign currencies to entities abroad.
-The total outstanding balance shall not exceed USD 1 million for a natural person and USD 100 million for a juristic person.
-For amount exceeding such limits, authorized banks may accept such a deposit up to the obligations to pay in foreign currencies abroad within 12 months.
 Such obligations include loan repayment to authorized banks.

 (ii) Foreign currency accounts without future obligations: the total outstanding balance shall not exceed USD 500,000 for both a natural person and a juristic person.

 (3) Deposit of foreign currency notes and coins must not exceed USD 10,000 per person per day.

 (1) For payment to entities abroad of the account holder’s own obligations or its subsidiaries’ obligations.

 (2) For payment to authorized banks of the account holder’s own foreign currency liabilities or its subsidiaries’ foreign currency liabilities.

 (3) For deposit into another foreign currency account of the same account holder.